cannc4/Siren/Readme.md

 ```

 In order to bind software dependencies, edit full paths in `config/config.json` according to your file system formatting and save the file.
 Now you can start the interface
+also copy paste your `scd-start-default.scd` and `tidal-boot-default.hs` into config folder
 ```
 npm start
 ```